 You can find a range of my syllabi here.

 I am an active and committed supervisor at the graduate and undergraduate levels.
 I supervise students working on a range of topics that relate to histories of British Columbia or Canada, settler colonialism and empire, gender, race, and/or migration.
-Please be in touch if you have any questions about potential graduate supervision.

 Current graduate students: